Ida Gaskin

-Ida Margaret Gaskin (née Jacobs, 9 December 1919 – 8 January 2016) was a Welsh-born New Zealand schoolteacher and politician, known for her expert knowledge of Shakespeare, and for becoming the first woman in New Zealand to win the local version of Mastermind.
+Ida Margaret Gaskin (née Jacobs, 9 December 1919 – 8 January 2016) was a Welsh-born New Zealand schoolteacher and politician.
+She was known for her knowledge of Shakespeare, and for becoming the first woman in New Zealand to win the local version of Mastermind.

 Early life and family

 Gaskin was born in Pontardawe, a steel mill town in Glamorgan, Wales in 1919, the daughter of Edward Jacobs and Edith Jacobs (née Skinner), and grew up there during the Great Depression.
 For much of her childhood her father, a steel worker, was unemployed.
 She won a scholarship to the University of London, graduating with an honours degree in English, and trained as a teacher at the Institute of Education.
 Emigrating to New Zealand on the RMS Rangitata in 1946, she met and married Victor Gaskin in Havelock North, and they moved to New Plymouth in 1961.
 The couple had five children, but separated in 1977 and later divorced.